-The term ‘pressure group’ originated from the USA.
-A pressure group is a group of people who are organized for actively promoting and defending their common interests.
+The term ‘pressure group’ originated in the USA.
+Pressure groups mean a group of people who are organized to actively promote and defend their common interests.
 They are a vital link between the government and the governed and they keep governments more responsive to the wishes of the community, especially in between elections.

-A pressure group is common interest group that tries to secure their interests by influencing the formulation and administration of public policy.
-They are referred to as Civil Society Organizations (CSOs).
-They are a non-partisan organization that attempts to influence some phases of public life.
-The role of pressure group is indirect, ordinarily invisible and intermittent, yet, a very important part of the administrative system.
-The emergence of trusts and monopolies and the struggle over tariffs led to the formation of pressure groups.
-Pressure Group is a living public behind the parties.
-Pressure group’s role is as vital as that of a political party existing in any country
+The role of the pressure group is indirect, ordinarily invisible, and intermittent, yet, a very important part of the administrative system.
+The emergence of trusts and monopolies and the struggle over tariffs led to the formation of these.
+It is a living public behind the parties.
+These groups’ roles are as vital as that of a political party existing in any country.

 Pressure Group in India